And They’re Off To The Races For Fundraising In Dallas For Turtle Creek Conservancy

 THE SCENE: Turtle Creek Park and Arlington Hall in Dallas was the setting for one of Texas’ best and most anticipated annual Kentucky Derby parties, which raised funds for a very worthy cause.
 Over 350 of North Texas’ most notable sports enthusiasts, horse lovers, sociables, and philanthropists arrived for Turtle Creek Conservancy’s A Day At The Races, which featured great food, fantastic company, and one of the most exciting runs for the roses in recent memory.

-THE VIBE: The Derby-chic crowd began the event that featured a mix of well-heeled patrons in a mix of bright colors, florals, and pastels that created a vibrant, fun, and welcoming environment for all who attended.
+THE VIBE: The Derby-chic crowd began the event, which featured a mix of well-heeled patrons in a range of bright colors, florals, and pastels, creating a vibrant, fun, and welcoming environment for all who attended.
 Guests began the afternoon with a pre-event cocktail reception where revelers sipped on mint juleps and other craft beverages while mingling with other guests.
 During this time, patrons had the opportunity to enter a best-dressed and best-themed ribbon contest where five lucky winners received both ribbons and bragging rights.

 Partygoers then took to their seats for the main event, the 150th Annual Kentucky Derby.
 Guests were on the edge of their seats during the race, which turned out to be a photo finish that amped up the energy and the jubilant energy of the event.
 Next, came a live auction where attendees bid on a range of luxury experiences and items with a diamond bracelet courtesy of Kelly Mitchell Fine Jewelry and a stay at a private home in San Miguel de Allende.
 If that wasn’t enough, guests rounded out the day by enjoying a delectable array of Southern Cuisine that put the exclamation point on a picture-perfect Kentucky Derby event.